Department of Earth and Environmental Sciences, University of Manchester

 The Department of Earth and Environmental Sciences at The University of Manchester is one of the oldest earth and environmental science departments in the UK.
-The Department takes roughly 100 new undergraduates and 140 postgraduates each year, and employs 90 members of academic staff, 41 postdoctoral researchers, 27 technical staff and 20 administrative staff.
+The department takes roughly 100 new undergraduates and 140 postgraduates each year, and employs 90 members of academic staff which include 41 postdoctoral researchers, 27 technical staff, and 20 administrative staff.

 History

 Victorian origins

-The formal study and advanced teaching of Geology began at Owens College, the precursor of the University, in 1851.
-At that time, W. C. Williamson was appointed as Professor of Natural History, a post which included botany and zoology as well as geology.
-Williamson had previously worked as Curator at the Manchester Museum from 1835–38, which was eventually incorporated into Owens College and relocated to the current Oxford Road museum site.
+The formal study and advanced teaching of Geology began at Owens College, the precursor of the university, in 1851.
+At that time, W. C. Williamson was appointed as Professor of Natural History (Botany, Zology, Geology).
+Williamson had previously worked as Curator at the Manchester Museum from 1835 to 1838.
+The Manchester Museum was later incorporated into Owens College and relocated to the current Oxford Road museum site.
 In 1880 the Victoria University of Manchester received its Royal Charter, and William Boyd Dawkins was at this time teaching geology and paleontology.
-Williamson held the post of Chair of Botany at the Victoria University of Manchester until 1892 at the time of his resignation, as geology had been established separately in 1872 and zoology in 1879.
+Williamson held the post of Chair of Botany at the Victoria University of Manchester until 1892.
+During his service years, Zoology and Geology had been established as separate departments in 1879 and 1872 respectively.
 William Boyd Dawkins took the Chair of Geology in 1872, and in 1880 Arthur Milnes Marshall became the Chair of Zoology.

 The Honours School in Geology and Mineralogy was established in 1881, and in 1887, new laboratories (the Beyer Laboratories) were opened to provide facilities for the Departments of Botany, Geology and Zoology.
 At the same time, the new Manchester Museum opened its present site on Oxford Road.